Julia Oldham & Chris Still

 September 4, 2024: 18//Flux and Forest Palette presentation, Ameriflux annual meeting, Berkeley CA (news story)

-June 2024: Ameriflux Metolius (US-Me4 and US-Me6) site visits and field recordings, OR (news story)
+June 2024 - ongoing: Ameriflux Metolius (US-Me4 and US-Me6) site visits, field recordings, and drone footage collection (news story)

 Acknowledgements

-This project is supported by FLUXNET through the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations (AccelNet) program, Award 2113978 and is also made possible through support from the L.L.
+This project is supported by FLUXNET through the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations (AccelNet) program, Award 2113978 and the L.L.
 Stewart Fellowship awarded by the Patricia Valian Reser Center for the Creative Arts (PRAx).
+Data was also provided by the PhenoCam Network, supported by the National Science Foundation, U.S. Department of Agriculture, U.S. Department of Energy, U.S. Geological Survey, Northeastern States Research Cooperative, and USA National Phenology Network.